 In July 2018, 6, 1.25-acre paddocks were planted at the UNH Organic Dairy.
-Three pastures will be planted to annual ryegrass and three pastures will be planted to turnips.
+Three pastures were planted to annual ryegrass and three pastures planted to turnips.
 Turnips were chosen based on nutritive value and in vitro methane mitigation data from the forage plot study in Year 1.
 Approximately 45 days after planting, 20 multiparious lactating cows were blocked based on milk production and randomly assigned to one of two groups.
 Each group of 10 cows grazed a pure stand of brassica or annual ryegrass for approximately 12 hrs per day (after afternoon milking until morning milking).
 All cattle were turned out as one group into a perennial cool-season grass pasture during the day and baleage was offered at milking.
 Baleage and grass pasture was adjusted so that brassicas did not exceed 50% of the daily dry matter intake, in order to prevent possible adverse effects on milk, milk production, and cattle health.
 Pastures were rotated daily, so that each pasture was grazed once every three days.
 The length of the grazing season was dependent on forage growth, which was approximately 6 weeks long in 2018.
 Pasture intake was determined by feeding an indigestible marker.
 Animals had ad libitum access to water at all times.